 Only people in your organization:

-- This option blocks external sharing for your entire organization.
-Using this option will block any and all external sharing!
-Rather use a more open policy at tenant level and then you can adjust each site collection's settings to be more restrictive.
+This option blocks external sharing for your entire organization.
+Using this option will block all external sharing!
+Instead, use a more open policy at the tenant level, and then you can adjust each site collection's settings to be more restrictive.

-- In Active Directory (AD), you can add external users as guest users.
-This gives IT more control and easy visibility on the external users being allowed access in the organization.
+In Active Directory (AD), you can add external users as guest users.
+This gives IT more control and easy visibility of the external users being allowed access to the organization.

 - For O365 accounts, the users will log in with their company's username and password.

-In addition, the guest user account needs to be added to an appropriate SharePoint permission group in order to access content.
+In addition, the guest user account must be added to an appropriate SharePoint permission group to access the content.

 New and existing guests

-- Site members/owners can grant access to users that are not in organization's Active Directory.
-The site's members/owners are free to decide who they will grant access to.
+Site members/owners can grant access to users not in the organization's Active Directory.
+The site's members/owners can decide to who they will grant access.

-- Authentication is required.
-External users need to log in with their email and authenticate with their own credentials.
+Authentication is required.
+External users must log in with their email and authenticate with their credentials.

-- External users can access the content without authentication.
-Login is not required.
-Internal users can simply share a link to any content.
-Meaning, external users can potentially share and forward the link with anyone outside of the organization.
+External users can access the content without authentication.
+A login is not required.
+Internal users can share a link to any content.
+External users can potentially share and forward the link to anyone outside the organization.
 Therefore, you will not know who is accessing the shared data.

 - You can limit external sharing to specific domains.
-This limits the pool of potential external users to specific 3rd party companies.
+For example, this limits the pool of potential external users to specific 3rd party companies.